Paper submission checklist

 • Conclusion

-• Your outline should be organized into main points which can then have subpoints.
+• Your outline should be organized into main points (main points could have subpoints but don't overdo it).

 • Create sections, give them helpful titles (don't just call them "rule").

-10. The first paragraph (or two), the introduction, should introduce the paper for the reader.
-(A properly constructed and revised summary paragraph from the paper project could be the first paragraph of your introduction).
+11. The first paragraph (or two), within the introduction, should introduce the paper for the reader.

 • Ensure you have not taken someone else's work and changed some words to merely make it appear different.